10 Common Causes of Female Infertility You Should Know

 • Excessive alcohol: Negatively affects ovulation and hormone levels.

-• Extreme exercise or inactivity: Both extremes can interfere with ovulation.
+• Extreme exercise or inactivity: Both extremes interfere with ovulation.

-• Weight issues: Being overweight or underweight can reduce fertility.
+• Weight issues: Being overweight or underweight reduces fertility.

 • Stress: Chronic stress impacts hormonal balance.